-21st CCLC programs shall track participation to understand barriers, record participation, and monitor progress.
-Family members may include parents, grandparents, foster parents, guardians, extended family and other adults serving in a supportive role of a 21st CCLC participant.
+ONLY adult family member(s) of ACTIVELY PARTICIPATING 21st CCLC STUDENTS are eligible for services paid for through this grant.
+Family members may include parents, grandparents, foster parents, guardians, caregivers, extended family and other adults serving in a supportive role of a 21st CCLC participant.